Configuration files¶

 C:\Users\<user>\AppData\Local\Foo Bar

-Let’s change the default base folder in the following example:
+Let’s change the default in the following example:

 from click import command